Atlanta VC Directory

 Automotive Ventures[7]

 Seed-stage investor focused on the mobility space (connectivity, autonomy, new energy, smart city, industrial technology).
+Automotive Ventures launched Mobility Fund II in 2025, reaching an initial close of ~$15M from industry investors including Assurant Ventures (Atlanta), signaling active deployment in early-stage mobility startups.

 Sound Media Ventures[7]